Spyderco Southard Flipper Review

 The knife does open nicely however, and the blade rotates smoothly around an over-sized pivot and caged bearing system.
 There is also the “trademarked” Spyderco thumb hole on the blade, but it’s impossible to use with your left hand, and a challenge to actuate with your right, so I find myself not having a whole lot to say about it.

-The knife also performs incredibly well.
+The Southard Flipper also performs.
 It’s comfortable, balanced, and cuts nicely.
 I had a blast working through rope and cardboard.
-It’s not the keenest slicer, so chores like cutting apples and carving wood won’t be it’s absolute forte, but overall the Southard Flipper is a very capable tool.
+It’s not the keenest slicer, so chores like cutting apples and carving wood won’t be it’s forte, but overall the Southard Flipper is a capable tool.

-If I had to do some soul searching for low points, I’d say the pocket clip could use a little work, the flipper could benefit from a touch more detent, and I could live without the lanyard tube.
-Aside from that I find very little fault with the knife.
-I will say once again that this is a heavier knife and in my pocket it is more appropriate for jeans or casual wear.
+If I had to point out the weaknesses of the knife, I’d say the pocket clip could use a little work, the flipper could benefit from a stronger detent, and I could live without the lanyard tube.
+Aside from that I find little fault with the knife.
+I will say once again that this is a heavier knife and in my pocket it is more appropriate for jeans or casual clothing – this is not a gentleman’s folder.

-And lets spend a moment or two on the “value proposition” of a knife like the Southard Flipper.
-Some will balk at the $250 price tag, and I totally appreciate that – this is an expensive knife.
+And lets spend a moment on the “value proposition” of the Southard Flipper.
+Some will balk at the $220 price tag, and I can appreciate that – this is an expensive knife, and it isn’t for everyone.
 But frankly, discussions about value don’t interest me much.
 Sure, I appreciate a good deal, and understand the value of a dollar, but much like a Chris Reeve Sebenza or a Strider SNG, we are looking at luxury items.
-No one ‘needs’ a Southard Flipper, and I can definitely see the difference between this and a $100 or $150 knife.
-It’s also worth mentioning that when compared to a full on custom by Brad the Spyderco collaboration represents an excellent value.
+No one ‘needs’ a Southard Flipper.

-As someone who owns a wide range of folding knives I can say without reservation that the Southard Flipper will be well worth it to fans of high end Spydercos, and fans of titanium framelocks / flippers.
-It’s a beautiful knife and I can’t over-emphasize how amazingly well made it is.
-If you are into of fine folding cutlery, I seriously doubt you will be disappointed.
+As someone who owns a wide range of folding knives I think the Southard Flipper will be well worth it to fans of high end Spydercos, and fans of titanium framelocks / flippers.
+It’s a beautiful knife.

 And where does it stand next to the ZT 0560?
 Personally, I prefer the Southard.
 The 0560 is a cool knife, but I prefer the size of the Southard more and the knife has this wonderfully solid and well balanced feel to it.
 Practically speaking I find it more comfortable to cut with too.
 Sure, the 3D machining on the 0560 is nice, and it’s great to see the 0560 being made in the USA, but I still prefer the Southard more.
 Have an opinion?
 Feel free to leave it in the comments section below.